YahyaQandel/drones/README.md

     - [✔] Checking loaded medication items for a given drone;
     - [✔] checking available drones for loading;
     - [✔] check drone battery level for a given drone;
+    - [✔] add swagger for apis reference
     - [X] A drone battery decreases each 1 minute by `3%` if his state is `LOADED`
     - [X] periodic task checks drone battery level
-    - [X] add swagger for apis reference
+    - [X] add audit/history for all drones battery levels

 ### System behaviors